 - Discontinue and seek urgent medical advice if a skin rash develops.

 - Complete the full course as prescribed (unless instructed not to do so by your doctor) to reduce the risk of resistant bacteria developing.

-- Should not be used in pregnant or lactating women or in babies less than two months old.
+- Should not be used in pregnant or lactating women or babies less than two months old.

 - Seek urgent medical advice if an unexplained cough, shortness of breath, sore throat, fever, muscle or joint pain, paleness or yellowing of the skin, or diarrhea develops.

-- Like other antibiotics, Bactrim can change the natural balance of bacteria present in your gut and may cause a severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
+- Like other antibiotics, Bactrim can change the natural balance of bacteria present in your gut and may cause severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
 Contact your doctor if diarrhea develops either during treatment or within a couple of months of finishing treatment.

 - Keep well hydrated with fluids to avoid the development of crystals in the urine or kidney stones.

 6. Response and effectiveness

 - Quickly absorbed with peak levels occurring within one to four hours after administration.
 The antibacterial effects of Bactrim persist for at least 12 hours.